smallk/smallk.github.io/pages_documentation_quick_start.md

 <h1 id="hier"> Hierarchical Clustering </h1>

 Now let’s perform hierarchical clustering on the Reuters matrix.
-To do this, we must first load the dictionary file associated with the Reuters data (a file called ‘reuters_dictionary.txt’).
+To do this, we must first load the dictionary (or vocabulary) file associated with the Reuters data (a file called ‘reuters_dictionary.txt’).
 A string variable containing the full path to this file is provided in the ‘filepath_dict’ variable.
 Add the following line to the code to load the Reuters dictionary:

 		smallk::LoadDictionary(filepath_dict);